 There are many ways for children to learn through play.
 My favorite way to see them learning through play is child-led play.
 Child-led play is just as is sounds: play that is child-led.
 That doesn’t mean that children run the show, but they do have an equal say in everything that goes on.
 Child-led play is play that is directed by the child.
-Child-led play is play that explores the world and how it works.
-Child-led play is art created with adult guidance but not done by adults.
-Child-led play is play at the child’s level that works at their developmental level.
+It is play that explores the world and how it works.
+Child-led play is art created with adult guidance but not done by adults (also known as process art).
+It is play that is at the child’s level that works at their developmental level.

 Why I Love Child-Led Play: